enghwa/ecommerce-shopfront-on-aws/README.md

 Lambda and DynamoDB.

-The backend components are replicated to the second region so that it can be failovered in the event of a disaster (not in this workshop).
+The backend components are replicated to the second region so that it can be failovered in the event of a disaster.
 All data in DynamoDB, S3, Aurora MySQL will be replicated from the primary region to the secondary region ensures that our application data will be available when we failover.